Each c() call copies the entire existing vector

 lookup_chain(slots2, "missing", 10)

-In the worst case (every key hashes to the same slot), the chain has n entries and lookup is O(n).
-But a good hash function distributes keys evenly across slots, so each chain is short.
-With n keys and n slots, the average chain length is 1, and lookup is O(1) on average.
+#> [1] NAIn the worst case, every key hashes to the same slot, the chain has n entries, and lookup degrades to O(n).
+But a good hash function distributes keys evenly across slots, keeping each chain short: with n keys and n slots, the average chain length is 1, and lookup is O(1) on average.

 R uses exactly this mechanism for environments.
-Every environment is a hash table mapping names to values.
-When you write e$beta, R hashes the string "beta", jumps to the right slot, and returns the value.
+Every environment is a hash table mapping names to values, so when you write e$beta, R hashes the string "beta", jumps to the right slot, and returns the value.
 This is also why match(), duplicated(), %in%, unique(), and table() are fast: they build a temporary hash table internally, making membership tests O(1) per query instead of O(n).

 # R environments are hash tables